 "The BRI Project"

 Follow Babette's JOURNEY on Grief, Hope and Inspiration, she has been writing every since Brianna died, sharing her deepest thoughts the raw emotions of a grieving family, their struggles, and what this has done to their family.
 The family is left with the many broken pieces left behind.
 Each day is a struggle to get up and make it through another day.
-It doesn't get better we just learn to live with the pain, the pain that is so unbearable, Babette made a promise to Brianna that she would fight for other children, others families so they would not have to go through this.
-With the love of family, friends and people she has never met they have made a difference together..
+It doesn't get better we just learn to live with the pain, the pain that is so unbearable, Babette made a promise to Brianna that she would fight for other children, other families so they would not have to go through this.
+With the love and support of family, friends and people she has never met they have made a difference together..

 The BRI Project wants every child to know they are not alone and their are options.
 As adults most of us can put up with bad day after bad day, as we are conditioned and empowered to control our environment.
 We also can make our own decisions.
 Kids on the other hand have a very limited ability to control their environment and have the same limits as to their ability to make independent decisions.
 It can take as little as 7 bad days in a row without any change in environment to give a child the impression of hopelessness and therefore fail to see a way out of the environment without some drastic irrational decision.
 But this is a decision that kids can make that no one else can influence...They are in control which is what they typically fail to feel they have in their own environment.
 Keep this in mind when you talk to your kids about bad days or circumstances.
 Talk through solutions with them and never discount bad stretches they may have...
 It is obviously not this simple, but most of the time the child does not really want an end to life, but just an end to the current circumstances they cannot control...
 You have the power to: Embrace Control Change Breath Reassure